lucacamilleri/lucacamilleri/README.md

 ###

-<p align="left">I'm Luca from Malta<br><br>- 🔭 I’m working as a Junior Software Engineer<br>- 📚 I'm currently getting familiar with ReactJS, VueJS and Lua
+<p align="left">I'm Luca from Malta<br><br>- 🔭 I’m working as a Junior Software Engineer<br>- 📚 I'm currently getting familiar with ObjectScript and VueJS.

 ###